kentleonardi09/Portofolio-Project-Part-1/Question 13/README.md

+# Question 13

+## Title
-# Question 13: Discover 5 Unique Online Security Tools
+Discover 5 Unique Online Security Tools

-Explanation
+## Explanation

 a.
-Cloud-based Antivirus / Endpoint Protection
+Cloud-Hosted Antivirus / Endpoint Protection

-* Software that scans for malware using cloud-based updates, allowing real-time threat detection.
+Antivirus programs that scan for malware based on cloud updates, as a result can have updated protection against threats instantly.

 b.
-Virtual Private Network (VPN)
+VPN (Virtual Private Network)

-* A tool that encrypts internet traffic and hides the user’s IP address for secure browsing.
+A service that encrypts internet traffic and conceals the user’s IP address to facilitate secure browsing.

 c.
 Password Manager

-* A tool that securely stores and manages passwords in an encrypted vault.
+A password manager securely stores and encrypts passwords in a vault.

 d.
 Two-Factor Authentication (2FA)

-* A security method that requires an additional verification step beyond a password.
+Security that requires two forms of identification to access data.

-e.
-Web Application Firewall (WAF)
+E. Web Application Firewall (WAF)

-* A system that filters and blocks malicious web traffic to protect applications.
+It is a system that filters and blocks malicious web traffic to protect applications.

 Proof of Discovery
 ![WhatsApp Image 2026-03-25 at 10 20 44 PM](https://github.com/user-attachments/assets/2c3a3651-0c14-4cfd-bd88-5c82e4e7f624)